grafikchaos/pass-the-sass/README.md

 ### sass

-Posting your sass or scss file.
+Your sass or scss file.
 Put it in the sass parameter.

 ### app